sergei-nazarov/friend-s_letter/README.md

 1. **Message Creation and Exchange**: The core functionality of the project allows creating messages with additional parameters, such as specifying a date when the message will become unavailable, making a message public, or setting a limit on the number of views.
 When the recipient opens the link, they can see the sent message, ensuring confidentiality and convenience in communication.
+If you are authorized, the history of your letters is saved, and you can edit your ones.

 2. **Asynchronous** Interaction with Google Drive: Messages in Google Drive are saved asynchronously.
 The ID for saving future messages is requested in advance.
 This ensures instant responses and eliminates the need to wait for the